Configuration

 Required: No

-Defines parameter variations to create multiple test configurations.
+Defines parameter variations to create multiple run configurations.
 Each variation uses a plugin-provided variation type.
 See Variation Points for available variation types.

 Multiple variations are combined using Cartesian product to generate all possible parameter combinations.